captainzero93/security_harden_linux/README.md

 Security hardening scripts for Ubuntu/Kubuntu/Debian systems implementing DISA STIG and CIS compliance standards.

 **Version 3.1** - Now with desktop environment detection and KDE Plasma optimizations!
+Better GRUB hardening in main script (old removed).

 **Note:** For advanced users, see [DISA-STIG-CIS-LINUX-HARDENING](https://github.com/captainzero93/DISA-STIG-CIS-LINUX-HARDENING-) for a more comprehensive solution.